lokhman/silex-tools/README.md

 with wrapper classes for Doctrine `Connection` and `Statement`.
-It overrides the configuration and setup of the original service provider, but can automatically convert fetched values as per Doctrine column types from the database schema and guess parameter types in SELECT, INSERT, UPDATE and DELETE queries.
+It overrides the configuration and setup of the original service provider, but can automatically convert fetched values as per Doctrine column types from the database schema and guess parameter types in SELECT, INSERT, UPDATE and DELETE statements.

     use Lokhman\Silex\Provider as ToolsProviders;